Poppycrow-Linux/poppyports/README.md

 ## TODO
 - [X] Make a super basic python script
 - [ ] Make a more elaborate compiling system
+- [ ] Sandbox the compiling process maybe??
 - [ ] Manage a temporary apk repo
 - [ ] Make the system be able to work with Github Actions and also forward things to our own server so we can actually host things.